traquito/traquito.github.io/docs/tracker/README.md

 Getting the Raspberry Pi Pico means buying it from somewhere, [Adafruit](https://www.adafruit.com/product/4864){:target="_blank"} is a good option.
 (Get the cheapest no-header version, should be $4).

-Getting the Add-on Module means submitting an order to the PCB Assembly service at JLCPCB -- See here: (<a href="/faq/jlcpcb" target="_blank">link</a>)
+Getting the Add-on Module means submitting an order to the PCB Assembly service at JLCPCB -- See here: ([link](../faq/jlcpcb/README.md))

 Solder the Add-on Module to the back of the RPi Pico to create the Jetpack tracker.